arjun-menon/arjun-menon.github.io/essays/hope/my-hope.md

 ---
 title: My Hope
 public: true
-desc: What I put my hope.
-This is an essay about my source of everlasting hope; my fountain of eternal Hope.
+desc: What I put my hope in.
+This is an essay about my source of everlasting hope -- my fountain of eternal Hope.
 ---
  _Note:_ This post is mostly a collection of Bible verses–in particular, the Bible verses that forms the essence of my hope.
 #### Life is too short